-The digital bank offers a slew of banking products that mimic big traditional banks, including its RSP savings account that comes with an interest rate of 0.20%.
-There are no monthly fees or minimum balance requirements, and new clients may be eligible for a 2.50% rate for five months when an account is opened within 24 hours of a Raptors NBA Playoffs game.Learn More
+The digital bank offers a slew of banking products that mimic big traditional banks, including its RSP savings account which comes with an interest rate of 1.00%.
+There are no monthly fees or minimum balance requirements.

 Questwealth Portfolios are offered by Questrade, a Canadian investment brokerage and wealth management company.
 Questwealth’s management fees are some of the lowest in the industry and range from 0.2% to 0.25%, depending on the investment amount.

 Questwealth clients have two ways to invest in RRSPs with the online platform.
 With Self-Directed investing, you can build your portfolio yourself that includes RRSPs invested in ETFs, stocks, options, and more.
 With a Questwealth pre-built portfolio, you can have a professional investment advisor create your portfolio for you based on your financial goals and risk tolerance.

 motusbank is an online-only bank that offers a number of banking and investments products, including RRSPs.
 Deposits made through motusbank are insured with the CDIC thanks to its affiliation with Meridian Credit Union, a large credit union in Canada.

 motusbank’s RRSP account comes with a rate of 1.30% to help you grow your money and save for retirement without any monthly account fees.